Azure/active-learning-workshop/README.md

    2.6 Serving model using mmlspark
 3. Use Case #2: Building a custom image classifier for wood knots
    3.1 Active Learning for object detection
-   3.2 Featurizing images at scale for building custom image classifier
+   3.2 Featurizing images at scale for building custom image classifier 3.3 Active learning for image classification with R

 ## Contributing